 Of these, the tactile sensation definition file 106a is a tactile sensation definition means for defining the types of two or more tactile stimuli to be presented.
 The tactile sensation definition file 106a may store a temporal and/or spatial threshold value with respect to a first stimulation point.
 For example, the tactile sensation definition file 106a may define a first type of tactile stimulus and a second type of tactile stimulus.
-More specifically, the tactile sensation definition file 106a may define, as the second type of tactile stimulus, a type of tactile stimulus with a temporal or spatial physiological discrimination threshold that is larger than that of the first type of tactile stimulus.
+More specifically, the tactile sensation definition file 106a may define, as the second type of tactile stimulus, a type of tactile stimulus that is more difficult to physiologically discriminate temporally or spatially than the first type of tactile stimulus.
 This allows the second type of tactile stimulus to be perceived at the first stimulation point through the processes performed by the output control unit 102c described later.
-The tactile sensation definition file 106a may define, as the first type of tactile stimulus, a type of tactile stimulus with a temporal or spatial physiological discrimination threshold that is larger than that of the second type of tactile stimulus.
+The tactile sensation definition file 106a may define, as the first type of tactile stimulus, a type of tactile stimulus that is more difficult to physiologically discriminate temporally or spatially than the second type of tactile stimulus.
 This allows the first type of tactile stimulus to be perceived at a second stimulation point through the processes performed by the output control unit 102c described later.
-The term "discrimination threshold" means the minimum amount of change that allows for the perception of the difference in a stimulus.
-For example, a 20 temporal physiological discrimination threshold is the minimum time difference with which a difference in a stimulus can be perceived, and a spatial physiological discrimination threshold is the minimum spatial position difference (such as a distance or the like) with which a difference in a stimulus ${25}$ can be perceived.
-Normally, for the temporal physiological discrimination threshold and the spatial physiological discrimination threshold, there is a predetermined threshold depending on a site of the body, and, as one example, a predetermined threshold for the tactile sensation definition file 106a may be set in advance using the publicly-known range of the threshold (an upper limit for the perception for the same time/place and a lower limit value for the perception for different time/place) for temporal or spatial physiological discrimination.
 In general, it is considered that discrimination becomes more difficult spatiotemporally in the order of the following: force (especially pressure), electricity, vibration, and temperature.

-As an example, the tactile sensation definition file 106a may define force presentation as the first type of tactile stimulus and define one or a plurality of stimuli among 40 vibration, temperature, and an electrical stimulus as the second type of tactile stimulus.
+As an example, the tactile sensation definition file 106a may define force presentation as the first type of tactile stimulus and define one or a plurality of stimuli among vibration, temperature, and an electrical stimulus as the second type of tactile stimulus.
 This allows the vibration, the temperature, and/or the electrical stimulus to be perceived while being positioned at the stimulation point for the force presentation.
-The same effect can be obtained when the 45 tactile sensation definition file 106a defines one or a plurality of stimuli among vibration, temperature, and defines force presentation as the first type of tactile stimulus and defines force presentation as the second type of tactile stimulus.
+The same effect can be obtained when the tactile sensation definition file 106a defines one or a plurality of stimuli among vibration, temperature, and electrical stimuli as the first type of tactile stimulus and defines force presentation as the second type of tactile stimulus.

-As another example, the tactile sensation definition file 50 106a may define vibration presentation as the first type of tactile stimulus and define a temperature stimulus as the second type of tactile stimulus.
+As another example, the tactile sensation definition file 106a may define vibration presentation as the first type of tactile stimulus and define a temperature stimulus as the second type of tactile stimulus.
 This allows the temperature stimulus to be perceived while being positioned at a stimulation point for the vibration presentation.
 The same effect can be obtained when the tactile sensation definition file 106a defines the temperature stimulus as the first type of tactile stimulus and defines the vibration presentation as the second type of tactile stimulus.

-As another example, the tactile sensation definition file 106a may define electrical stimulus presentation as the first type of tactile stimulus and define vibration and/or temperature as the second type of tactile stimulus.
-This allows the vibration and/or the temperature stimulus to be perceived while being positioned at the stimulation point for the electricity presentation.
-The same effect can be obtained when the tactile sensation definition file 106a defines the vibration, and/or the temperature as the first type of tactile stimulus and defines the second type of tactile stimulus presentation as the second type of tactile stimulus.
+As another example, the tactile sensation definition file 5 106a may define electrical stimulus presentation as the first type of tactile stimulus and define vibration and/or temperature as the second type of tactile stimulus.
+This allows the vibration and/or the temperature stimulus to be perceived while being positioned at the stimulation point for the force presentation.
+The same effect can be obtained when the tactile sensation definition file 106a defines the vibration, and/or the temperature as the first type of tactile stimulus and defines the electrical stimulus presentation as the second type of tactile stimulus.